pactumjs/pactum/README.md

 During component testing, the service under test might be talking to other external services.
 Instead of talking to real external services, it will be communicating with a mock server.

 **Pactum** comes with a mock server where you will able to control the behavior of each external service.
 Interactions are a way to instruct the mock server to simulate the behavior of external services.
+Learn more about interactions at [Interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions).

 Running a component test expectation with mocking external dependency (AWS DynamoDB).